 The New York singer/songwriter plans on releasing her debut project this summer.

-She reemerged in 2016 when she released her very personal single “The Legend Of” under her real name, Diana Gordon.
+She re-emerged in 2016 when she released her very personal single “The Legend Of” under her real name, Diana Gordon.
 The single was the first of many to illustrate her true life story.
-After laying low touring and working on new music, she returned today with a new single called “Kool-Aid” off her upcoming EP, Gordon returned with a visual to accompany it.
+A month after releasing her single “Kool-Aid” off her upcoming EP, Gordon returned with a visual to accompany it.

 The single was inspired by her little brother who she found after missing for 16 years, struggling with schizophrenia.
 The singer wrote and recorded the single after moving to LA and reuniting with her brother.
 She spoke with Pigeons and Planes about him and her process behind recording “Kool-Aid.”
 “After I would come from the supermarket I would go and wash him in the shower, clean him and the walls from whatever he threw on them that day and then go home and put some words down, hum some melodies.”

-“Kool-Aid” is a single that is expected to appear on her upcoming EP rumored to drop sometime this summer.
+“Kool-Aid” is a single expected to appear on her upcoming EP rumored to drop sometime this summer.